hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Main Menu Bar.md

 You can visualize the transition and states of the machine as a [graph](Visualisations/Graph%20Visualisation.md), a [table](Visualisations/Table%20Visualisation.md) or by using the [Magic Layout](Visualisations/Magic%20Layout.md), a tool for interactive and customizable state visualisation.

-The [Open VisB](Visualisations/VisB.md) option offers a visualisation of the machine, if corresponding .json and .svg-files are provided.

 Furthermore, the [history chart](Visualisations/History%20Chart.md) shows a chart of the chosen formulas.

 ## <a name="Advanced"> Advanced</a>